irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 The IRTF is committed to providing a safe and enjoyable experience for all participants.
 Those participating in the IRTF must extend respect and courtesy to others at all times.

+Harassment is unwelcome, hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as race, gender, religion, age, colour, national origin, ancestry, disability, sexual orientation, or gender identity [RFC7776].
-Harassment, unwelcome, hostile, or intimidating behaviour will not be tolerated in IRTF meetings and events, or on mailing lists and other online forums.
+Harassment will not be tolerated in IRTF meetings and events, or on mailing lists and other online forums.
 Participants must follow the IETF anti-harassment policy which also applies to the IRTF [ANTI-HARASSMENT].

-Harassment is unwelcome, hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as race, gender, religion, age, colour, national origin, ancestry, disability, sexual orientation, or gender identity [RFC7776].
-Harassment of
+Examples of harassment
-this sort will not be tolerated in the IRTF.
-Examples of harassment include, but are not limited to, the use of offensive language or sexual imagery in public presentations and displays, degrading verbal comments, deliberate intimidation, stalking, harassing photography or recording,
+include, but are not limited to, the use of offensive language or sexual imagery in public presentations and displays, degrading verbal comments, deliberate intimidation, stalking, harassing photography or recording,